iD-999/The-Message/The Message.md

 I was gonna include Jesus' crucifixion;
 because I find it strange that the word that is used in programming to run code is "*'Execute'* code"

+God might be hidden within the language itself.
+Because language is the embodiment of both meaning and "space"?
+You cannot tell a meaning without writing it in space.
 ___

 # ☯: Variable and Value